This delicious gluten free almond tart is a VERY popular bake in our house.

 Generous tablespoon of good raspberry jam (I LOVE Bonne Maman!!!

-110g (4oz) unsalted butter (leave out to soften a bit before you need to use it)
+110g (4oz) unsalted butter (leave out to soften at room temp beforehand)

 110g (4oz) caster sugar